stevendanna/gloo/docs/content/gloo_routing/validation/_index.md

 spec:
   virtualHost:
     routes:
     # this route is missing a path specifier and will be rejected
-      - matcher: {}
+    - matchers:
       routeAction:
         single:
           upstream:
             name: does-not-exist
             namespace: anywhere
 EOF
 ```

 We should see the request was rejected: